Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Methodology

 Restraints are maintained at $D_{\text{min}}$, but are gradually released near the end point corresponding to the decoupled ligand of interest by increasing the target to $D_{\text{max}}$.
 As explained in a further section, the value of $D_{\text{min}}$ is chosen so that the binding mode of the fully coupled ligand of interest is not biased.
-This ensures that the final (fully coupled and fully decoupled) states are unbiased.
+This ensures that the final (fully coupled and fully decoupled) states are unbiased (see Drivers of Protocol Efficiency and Stability section (Supplementary Methods) for further detail).